innoave/surrealdb-migrate/README.md

 * [X] Configure lib and CLI using environment variables
 * [X] Configure lib and CLI using configuration file (TOML)
 * [X] Command line application (CLI)
+* [X] CLI: Verify applied migrations against defined ones, to detect changed migrations and out-of-order migrations
+* [X] Traversing subfolders of the migrations-directory
+* [X] Ignore configured filenames (pattern) when scanning the migrations-directory

+See the [CHANGELOG](CHANGELOG.md) for what has changed with each release.

 Planned features:

-* [X] CLI: Verify applied migrations against defined ones, to detect changed migrations and out-of-order migrations
-* [ ] Traversing subfolders of the migrations-directory
 * [ ] Optional `down`-subfolders for holding backward migrations
 * [ ] Separated `up`- und `down`-subfolders for organizing forward- and backward-migrations
-* [X] Ignore configured filenames (pattern) when scanning the migrations-directory
-* [ ] Dry run for migrate and revert
+* [ ] Dry run for migrate and revert actions/commands
 * [ ] Clean a database (remove all tables, indexes, relations, ...) (optional: opt-in)
 * [ ] Additional command line options for most (maybe all) configuration settings